 There is one thing that we all count on in this world, and that is the ability to resupply.
-And when I say ‘resupply’, I mean everything.
-Literally.
+And for most people, this literally means “everything”.

 What are you going to do during a time when it is no longer possible to resupply?